This post may contain affiliate links. Please read our disclosure policy.

 Coconut oil is also one of the few natural sources of medium-chain triglyceride (MCT) which, when consumed regularly, helps the body lose unnecessary weight by encouraging the body to burn fat rather than store it.
 Research has also shown that MCT can reduce hunger and keep you satisfied for longer, as well as contribute to improved brain function.

 Finally, coconut oil contains lauric acid which has been shown to kill harmful bacteria and viruses.
 Though it is thought that consuming coconut oil doesn't help with your immunity against flu or infections, it may have antimicrobial properties that make it a good natural alternative for mouthwash and skin moisturizer.
-It has also been shown to have light UV ray protection and can help with eczema.
+It has also been shown to have light UV rays protection and can help with eczema.

 Potential Risks